MiltMont/MiltMont/README.md

-## Welcome! 👋
+## Hi! 👋

-I'm a **Mathematics Undergrad** interested in programming language design and compilers.
+I'm a *math undergrad* at [UNAM](https://www.fciencias.unam.mx/), mainly interested in Algebraic Topology and Combinatorics.
+On the CS side I'm learning about computer graphics and compilers.
+Right now I'm looking at the interaction between these fields, I'm taking some time to learn about Shing-Tung Yau's work on [Computational Conformal Geometry](https://www.amazon.com/Computational-Conformal-Geometry-softcover-Mathematics/dp/1571463240) and more [modern approaches](https://www.cs.cmu.edu/~kmcrane/Projects/ConformalGeometryProcessing/thesis.pdf) to the subject.

+You can find more about my interests in [my site](https://montiel.vercel.app), there I usually write about the things that are of my current interest.

 ## Keep in touch 📫